 Favorite ski resort for tons to do in the summer months: Northstar-at-Tahoe, California, which sets visitors up with an entire “base camp” of activity choices daily.

-Have you vacationed at a ski resort in summer?
+Have you enjoyed a summer vacation at a ski resort?
 What resort is tops in your book for summertime activities?